-35% of Kominkans had 330 ~ 700 m floor space.
-The average of floor space range s from under 150 m to over 3000 m.
+35% of Kominkans had 330 ~ 700 m2 floor space.
+The average of floor space range s from under 150 m2 to over 3000 m2.
 Although a some buildings are bigger, there have not been many changes in the size of buildings during the last ten years ( ref.
-"Social Education Research Report" in 2005, published by the Ministry of Education, Culture, Sports, Science and Technology in Japan 2007 and "Statistics on Ministry of Education, Culture, Sports, Science and Technology" in 2005).
+"Social Education Research Report" in 2005, published by Ministry of Education, Culture, Sports, Science and Technology in Japan 2007 and "Statistics on Ministry of Education, Culture, Sports, Science and Technology" in 2005).